RediSearch/RediSearch/docs/Commands.md

   pipeline.

 * **LIMIT {offset} {num}**.
-Limit the number of results to return just `num` results starting at index `offset` (zero based).
-AS mentioned above, it is much more efficient to use `SORTBY … MAX` if you are interested in just limiting the optput of a sort operation.
+Limit the number of results to return just `num` results starting at index `offset` (zero-based).
+AS mentioned above, it is much more efficient to use `SORTBY … MAX` if you are interested in just limiting the output of a sort operation.

     However, limit can be used to limit results without sorting, or for paging the n-largest results as determined by `SORTBY MAX`.
-For example, getting results 50-100 of the top 100 results, is most efficiently expressed as `SORTBY 1 @foo MAX 100 LIMIT 50 50`.
+For example, getting results 50-100 of the top 100 results is most efficiently expressed as `SORTBY 1 @foo MAX 100 LIMIT 50 50`.
 Removing the MAX from SORTBY will result in the pipeline sorting _all_ the records and then paging over results 50-100.

 * **FILTER {expr}**.
 Filter the results using predicate expressions relating to values in each result.
   They are is applied post-query and relate to the current state of the pipeline.

 ### Complexity

-Non Deterministic.
-Depends on the query and aggregations performed, but usually it is linear to the number of results returned.
+Non-deterministic.
+Depends on the query and aggregations performed, but it is usually linear to the number of results returned.

 ### Returns

 Array Response.
-Each row is an array, and represents a single aggregate result.
+Each row is an array and represents a single aggregate result.

 ### Example Output